-Being prone to redness has always been part of my life but given my healthy lifestyle, I never thought I would develop rosacea.
-I just assumed the fact I’ve always blushed easily and my cheeks get really red when I do an intense workout is just who I am.
-But here I am today, sharing this with you and it's something that I'm dealing with one day at a time.
+Being prone to redness has always been part of my life, but given my healthy lifestyle, I never thought I would develop rosacea.
+I just assumed that the fact I’ve always blushed easily and my cheeks get really red when I do an intense workout is just who I am.
 Just like eczema, there is no cure for rosacea, just management of symptoms by reducing the factors that contribute to the inflammation.

 I'm not gonna sugarcoat things and say it's been a walk in the park - I didn't just eat some kale and poof I had calm skin.

 I wish it were that easy.
-Many people comment on my skin that it doesn't look like I have rosacea but that's because I cover it up with tinted moisturizer and pressed powder when I have a flare up.
+Many people commented on my skin that it doesn't look like I have rosacea, but that's because I did a skillful job covering it up with tinted moisturizer and pressed powder when I had a flare up.

-There's been plenty of tears of frustration over the years but one thing I can say for sure is that my skin would be far worse if I was not careful with my diet and engaged in unhealthy habits.
+There have been plenty of tears of frustration over the years.
+While it's true I'm in a good place now, one thing I can say for sure is that my skin would have been far worse if I was not careful with my diet and engaged in habits that promote inflammation in the body.

 Rosacea is redness that affects your cheeks, nose and chin.
 It is one of the most common skin conditions for people over 30.
 In fact, millions of people all around the world suffer from it.
 It is a multifactorial skin condition, which means there is no one single cause for it, which makes it a little frustrating when you’re trying to address the root cause.